TheSPSDAO/SPS-Validator/README.md

 - `./run.sh restart`: helpful wrapper around `./run.sh stop` and `./run.sh start`
 - `./run.sh logs`: trails the last 30 lines of logs
 - `./run.sh snapshot`: stops the validator and creates a snapshot of the database. this snapshot can be uploaded and used to restore another validator.
+- `./run.sh rebuild_service {validator | pg | ui}`: force rebuilds a service to apply new environment variables.

+### Updating an existing node

+You can update an existing node to a new release without replaying from a snapshot.

+- Set `KILL_BLOCK` in your .env file to the scheduled updates block number and restart your node (`./run.sh restart`).
+- As the kill block gets closer, you should set your node to inactive.
+- When the `KILL_BLOCK` hits, your node will stop.
+- Run `./run.sh stop` so it stops restarting itself.
+- _(Note)_ You can run `./run.sh snapshot` to take a backup of your database before updating to be safe.
+If you need to restore this snapshot, see [snapshots](#snapshots).
+- You can now pull the latest version with `git fetch && git checkout release-<version>`.
+- Run `./run.sh build` to apply the latest database updates.
+When it asks if you want to download a new snapshot, you can enter "n".
+- Remove the `KILL_BLOCK` from your .env file
+- Run `./run.sh rebuild_service validator` to rebuild the validator with the latest updates.
+This will also start the validator.
+- Run `./run.sh rebuild_service ui` if you want to rebuild the UI.

 ### Starting over from a fresh snapshot

+- Make sure you set your node to inactive before replaying.
+- Set the new `SNAPSHOT_URL` in your .env file.
 - `./run.sh replay`:  :warning: **This will irrevocably destroy all local data, including blocks that have already been locally validated**: Be very careful here!

+### Snapshots

+You can take snapshots locally to take backups, and restore them without uploading them to the internet.

+- Run `./run.sh snapshot`.
+This will bring down your node while the snapshot runs.
+- You will get a `snapshot.zip` file in the git repositories root directory.
+- You can either upload this zip to a publicly accessible URL and share it, or just restore it locally.
+- To restore it locally, copy the `snapshot.zip` file into `./sqitch/validator-data-latest.zip`. (`cp ./snapshot.zip ./sqitch/validator-data-latest`)
+- You can now run `./run.sh replay` and enter "n" when it asks if you want to download a fresh snapshot.

 ## Local development